 Experts recommend about seven (7) hours of sleep a day for an average adult.
-This is keeps you mentally and physically focused.
+This keeps you mentally and physically focused.
 But what happens when you don’t get enough?
 Is there a link between sleep and our mental health?

 The Link Between Sleep and Mood

 Even someone who isn’t an expert on the subject can appreciate how active they feel after a good night’s sleep.
-In contrast, one can feel exhausted, irritated, and distracted after not getting enough the night before.
+In contrast, one can feel exhausted, irritated, and distracted after not getting enough rest the night before.

-Researchers from the University of Pennsylvania conducted a study in which the subjects were restricted sleep to only 4.5 hours each night.
+Researchers from the University of Pennsylvania conducted a study in which researchers restricted the amount of sleep the subjects received to only 4.5 hours each night.
 After a week, the subjects reported greater levels of negative emotions and mental tiredness.
-Once they were allowed to sleep normally however, there was a sharp improvement in their mood.
+Once they could sleep normally, however, there was a sharp improvement in their mood.